jarrodmillman/talk-scipy.in2015/slides.md

 - divide the field into small, equally-sized blocks
 -

-## Example: Effect of treatment in a randomized controlled experiment \small (www.stat.berkeley.edu/~stark/Teach/S240/Notes/lec1.pdf)
+## Effect of treatment in a randomized controlled experiment \small \url{www.stat.berkeley.edu/~stark/Teach/S240/Notes/lec1.pdf}

 11 pairs of rats, each pair from the same litter.

 \vfill

-Randomly---by coin tosses---put one of each pair into ``enriched'' environment; other sib gets ''normal'' environment.
+Randomly---by coin tosses---put one of each pair into "enriched" environment; other sib gets "normal" environment.

 \vfill